Set up development environment

 +P

-then select the task you want to run.
+(Windows/Linux) and selecting Tasks: Run Task, then finally selecting the task you want to run.

 When a task is currently running (like Preview